carlosapgomes/sked/README.md

 - ~~user searchPatient on components Appointments and Surgeries~~
 - fix patient test handlers: testUpdatePatientName and testUpdatePatientPhones because they are expecting a full patient.Patient object in response
+- create a new endpoint for Appointments and Surgeries to return the schedules for a whole month